A nontraditional Bachelor of Arts Degree Program oriented to the adult student

 Tuition and Fees

 No application fee is required for admission into the Regents Bachelor of Arts Degree Program at Bluefield State College.
-Tuition, service, and programmatic fees for course enrollment are assessed according to the current established fee schedule in effect at Bluefield State College.
+Registration, tuition, and service fees for enrollment in courses are assessed according to the current established fee schedule in effect at Bluefield State College.

 A fee of $300 is charged for portfolio evaluation and is assessed each time a portfolio is submitted.
 An additional transcript-posting fee of $10 per college-equivalent credit awarded is also assessed.
-Contact the RBA Degree Program Director for additional information.
+Contact the RBA director for more information.

 Rules Relating to Grades

-All “F” grades received four years or more prior to admission to the program are eligible for forgiveness (not included in the calculation of the student’s grade point average) upon written request.
+All “F” grades received four years or more prior to admission to the program are disregarded (not included in calculation of the student’s grade point average).
 Grading, retention, and graduation requirements follow the same policies and procedures that govern other degree programs at Bluefield State College.

 Transfer of Credits